nifunk/learning_event_triggered_control/README.md

 This repository is the official implementation of [Joint Learning of Event-triggered Control and Communication Policies]() **TODO: insert Link of publication** by N. Funk, D. Baumann, V. Berenz and S. Trimpe.
 Additional video material depicting the performance of the trained models can accesssed [here](https://sites.google.com/view/learn-event-triggered-control).

-## Credits

-This repository is based on previous work:

-It contains parts of the [OpenAI baselines repository](https://github.com/openai/baselines) inside the folder **baselines**.
-Inside this folder you can also find the corresponding license.

-The implementation of our proposed hierarchical reinforcement learning algorithm is based on prior work by Martin Klissarov et. al and their [PPOC repository](https://github.com/mklissa/PPOC).

-For the stability verification algorithm we use parts from the [NNet repository](https://github.com/sisl/NNet).
-The license, as well as the files that we use from this repo are placed in the folder **retrain_proc/utils**.

-If you use this code, please kindly cite the publication **TODO: INSERT PUBLICATION!!!**

 ## Requirements

 ### For Training and Evaluating models on the Pendulum / Highdimensional environments